 There are three types of prostanoids currently used to treat PH:

 How are prostanoids taken?

-Intravenous Prostanoids are infused directly and continuously into a large blood vessel which takes blood to the heart.
+Intravenous Prostanoids are infused directly and continuously into a large blood vessel via a permanent catheter (a thin, flexible tube that is inserted into a vein).
+This catheter is called a Hickman line or a Groshong line.
 Prostanoids need to be infused continuously 24 hours a day because the body quickly breaks them down.
 You will need to carry your pump with you so it can drip the medicine through an indwelling central line into your body.

 Do not take intravenous prostanoids if you:

 • Have had an allergic reaction to prostanoids in the past.

 • Have conditions where the sideeffects of prostanoids may increase your risk of a bleed (e.g. active stomach ulcers, trauma, bleeding in your head).

 • Severe coronary heart disease or unstable angina.